Ipgnosis/ipgnosis.github.io/README.md

 **This project is a work in progress: see current status in the repo linked above.**

 Like many others, I have been fascinated (and horrified) by the Covid-19 pandemic.
-I have many questions for which I am unable to find answers: so here is my attempt.
+I have many questions for which I am unable to find answers: so here is my attempt to find answers for the questions below.

 *Note that I switched over from using pandas, because my ultimate goal is to share this data on a website.*